Get a Free Business Valuation

 Triggering this rule can make M&A deals more difficult in several ways.
 The buyer may need to offer a higher price to convince shareholders or structure the deal creatively to avoid the rule.

 Not at all.
-Merger equity splits vary drastically based on the respective companies' size, valuation, debt levels, growth prospects, and bargaining power.
+Merger equity splits vary drastically based on the respective companies' valuation, size, debt levels, growth prospects, and bargaining power.

 While mergers aim for relatively equitable combinations, one firm often emerges with a majority stake.